Hongyuan-LIN/hongyuan-lin.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Hongyuan Lin.
 I am currently a Ph.D.
 Candidate at the National University of Singapore.
-My research interests include Pricing and Revenue Management, Supply Chain Management, Discrete Choice Models, Data-Driven Decision Making, and Decision Making under Uncertainty.
+My research mainly focuses on data driven supply chain and revenue management, in particular for e-commerce and logisitc companies.

 Before joining the National University of Singapore, I completed my B.S. in Mathematics at the University of Texas at Austin.

 I am deeply passionate about my research and always looking for opportunities to collaborate and further my knowledge in the field.

 Now, I am particularly excited to share that I am actively seeking faculty positions.
 To that end, I will be attending several conferences:
-  * 2023 MSOM Supply Chain Management SIG Meeting in Montreal,
+  * 2023 MSOM Conference in Montreal,
   * 2023 POMS-China International Conference in Hangzhou,
   * 15th International Annual Conference of the CSAMSE in Shenzhen,
   * 2023 INFORMS Annual Meeting in Arizona.